ferdeen/BreezeServer/README.md

 Packages for Windows and Mac OS X can be found [here](https://github.com/stratisproject/stratisX/releases/tag/v2.0.0.3).

-Run the installed *stratisqt* in testnet mode and wlet it sync the testnet blockchain transaction.
+Run the installed *stratisqt* in testnet mode and let it sync the testnet blockchain transaction.

 ```
 stratisqt -testnet